 Coverage Vol 1 Issue 1 2011 - current (in every June and December issue of the JMID)

-The Dental Materials & Device Register categorizes and archives Information For Use (IFU) and its updates for dental materials and devices as provided by dental manufacturers, in line with requirements set forth by the Council of the European Communities in its Directive MDD 93/42EEC of 14 June 1993, without amendments or additions.
+The Dental Materials & Device Register categorizes and archives from the public domain Information For Use (IFU) and its updates for dental materials and devices as provided by dental manufacturers, in line with requirements set forth by the Council of the European Communities in its Directive MDD 93/42EEC of 14 June 1993, without amendments or additions.
 The Register aims particularly to facilitate easier access to, as well as comparison and referencing of current and past manufacturers' instructions for their dental products.
-All IFUs are reproduced with manufacturer permission.
 All published content of the Register is for information purposes only, and does not constitute any form of endorsement or critique by the publisher of the materials and devices and in particular not above those that the Register could not yet include.
 All published documents constitute, to the publisher's knowledge, the current instruction for use of dental materials and devices as provided by the manufacturers.
 However the publisher strongly suggests verifying the most current version of any dental material or device with the manufacturer directly prior clinical use.